 Current versus future land use is an important factor to consider when selecting sampling locations at a site.
 For current site uses, sampling should be done in the immediate vicinity of the building(s) in question.
-The EPA's 2002 draft vapor intrusion guidance recommends sampling around any buildings located within 100 feet of documented subsurface contamination.
+It is generally recommended to sample around any buildings located within 100 feet of documented subsurface volatile contamination.
 For future land use, the samples should be taken in the area at a site where the maximum chemical concentrations are located.
 This location may be adjacent to a building (e.g., near a leaking chemical storage tank) or may be taken from the location with the maximum groundwater contaminant concentration.
 This approach provides a worst-case type of assessment for vapor intrusion risks.
 Because of the mobility of volatile chemicals, concentrations of chemicals in both groundwater and soil gas can change over time.
-Hence, additional sampling may be needed in the future to confirm the status of site conditions at the time of development.
-While DoD agencies can control sampling and development on active bases, they may not have full control regarding future sampling or development at closed bases or FUDS properties.
+Hence, additional sampling may be needed in the future to confirm the status of site conditions at the time of development if information existing at that time (for example, decreasing groundwater contaminant concentrations) is not sufficient for assessment purposes.
+While DoD Components can control sampling and development on active bases, they may not have full control regarding future sampling or development at closed bases or FUDS properties.